kyuhwan94/opticDNN/README.md

 ## 🧪 Quickstart

-First, fill in the different paths to load and save files in the configuration .json file.
+First, fill in the different paths to load and save files in default.json.
+Then,

 ```bash
 # Give permission to run the training shell script